grscwf/twin-mt/nero-paths.md

 - Player will probably be here on 1st - 4th playthrough.
 - Sprite asks Nero for password, misinterprets something Nero said as the password, and puts Nero on hold.
-- (9-A) Tell Sprite quiet, to get out of hold.
+- (9) Tell Sprite quiet, to get out of hold.
-- (10-A) Guess any password.
+- (10) Guess any password.
-- (11-A) Ask Ivex about the snow globe.
+- (11) Ask Ivex about the snow globe.
+  - There are two varieties of this: `candleHorny` and not.
+  - When `candleHorny`, player has to ask about the snow globe twice.
+    - There's a small trick here.
+There are two look paths to the snow globe, and after the first ask, the shorter path is unavailable.
-  - This is only available after asking one password, and it's no longer available after asking two.
+  - When not `candleHorny`, asking about the snow globe is only available after asking one passwords (not counting the initial automatic mistake), and it's no longer available after asking two.
-  - This is very unlikely to happen on 1st playthrough.
+  - The player is very unlikely to get this step right on 1st playthrough.
     There's no hint about this before all the other steps are fulfilled, and there are many other possible passwords.
-  - If the player doesn't do this before Ivex leaves, the Easy escape automatically tells the player the password.
+  - If the player gets here, but doesn't succeed before Ivex leaves, the Easy escape automatically tells the player the right password.
 - Player will probably be here on 2nd - 5th playthrough.
 - The password is a big tease:
   - There's a moment when it seems like it might succeed,